 Today, we begin by looking at attacks on the eCommerce space.

-This incident came public during late June 2018.
-Ticketmaster issued an alarming statement: a third-party breached the platform and was able to access data of around 40,000 UK customers, BBC reported.
+This incident became public in late June 2018.
+Ticketmaster issued an alarming statement: a third party breached the platform and was able to access the data of around 40,000 UK customers.

 Shortly after the breaking news, security analyst RiskIQ identified the perpetrators as the hacker group Magecart.
 A deeper analysis showed that the leak didn't affect only 40,000 Ticketmaster customers, but potentially millions.